-For cleaning the stylus, use carbon fiber brush a few times along the cantilever in the direction of the stylus, whenever you play a new record or change sides.
+For cleaning the stylus, use fiber brush a few times along the cantilever in the direction of the stylus tip, whenever you play a new record or change sides.
+Use the brush in the forward direction from the rear of the cartridge towards the stylus tip and never from stylus tip to the rear of the cartridge and never from side to side.
 This will take all normal dust and most of the slick release agent from new records.
-Remove dust from the stylus tip using a suitable small brush, such as one of the Ortofon types with the packing, which should be guided carefully along the cantilever in the direction of the stylus tip.
 Following this treatment there will normally be no need for further stylus cleaning.

 Please remember to remove dust from the diamond tip before and after playback of each record.

 In order to keep electrical contacts clean and to lubricate the knurled nut on the tonearm, Ortofon recommends occasionally a light spray of contact cleaner like DeoxIT ®Gold G-Series into the tonearm socket.

 With proper care we find that up to 1000 hours is possible without degradation of performance.
 The stylus does begin to exhibit changes after 1.000 hours, but the stylus life as a whole is expected to top 2.000 hours.